 ...what book he/she wants to read with you.
-Borrow books from the library to read together at home.
+Borrow books from the public library to read together at home.

 ...to tell you something that rhymes with cat, then hop.
 Continue to play the rhyming game!

-...to show you how we tap out words.
+...to show you how we "tap out" tricky words.

 ...to create a picture.
 Give him/her crayons, colored pencils, glue, scissors, paper, and magazines or circulars.
 Cut out pictures and glue them on paper.